paivagio/CliNTREc-Interface/README.md

 The oficial interface for CliNTREc, created with [Electron](https://www.electronjs.org/), HTML, CSS and  Javascript.

-> NOTICE: For the time being it is only available in **Portuguese** and offers support exclusively the cohort selection task.
+> NOTICE: For the time being it is only available in **Portuguese** and offers support exclusively to the cohort selection task.

 ## Installation